pollosp/gce-idp/PITCHME.md

 It allows users to define a datacenter infrastructure in a high-level configuration language, from which it can create an execution plan to build the infrastructure in a service provider such as AWS
 (https://en.wikipedia.org/wiki/Terraform_(software) )

-Is anyone using Terraform or interested on it?
+Is anyone using Terraform or interested in it?

 ---
 ### TERRAFORM PROVIDERS